The Small Business Sparks grant program aims to help small businesses deliver innovative solutions.

 - introduce an environmental or sustainable solution to a business

-- activate underutilised spaces for public use
+- activate underutilised spaces for public use (for example, arcades, laneway, back of shop)

 - enhance local business to business capability